by Robert Lanz, LCSW

 Hardly child abuse or neglect.
 Though that’s possible.
 Usually those kids from Craftsmans showed up at the ER with both parents, and seemed to take comfort equally from mom and dad.
 (The parents had the same six months to forget about the heater)

 I suffered one of those butt burns myself, just out of grad school while living in a funky old house in Echo Park (now a hip part of L.A.’s music and movie scene.)
 The house only had one gas heater to warm the whole house — not that difficult in L.A. weather, even in the winter.
 (I even had a gas faux fireplace with cement logs, if it ever got that cold.)
 And one night, it got that cold.
 I set the wall heater to its highest level.
-I got out of the shower and stood in front of it, shivering (naked of course, holding a big towel in front of me, enjoying the warmth on my bare back.
-Enjoying it, until I dropped the towel.
+After a long hot shower I stood in front of it, shivering (naked of course, holding a big towel in front of me, enjoying the warmth on my bare back) enjoying it, until I dropped the towel.
 Most social workers I know don’t fantasize about being engineers or physicists and I’m solid on that list myself.
 Perhaps if I had studied harder in my undergraduate science, technology and math classes I would have understood the mechanics of the butt burn move that was to come.

 If your rear-end is only a few inches from a wall heater and you bend over very quickly, your ass will press right on to the heater: instant pain, and a grid-pattern burn on your derriere that matches the pattern on the heater guard.
 Pretty lame.
 But as the president’s right-hand man used to say, ‘never waste a crisis.’
 Or in this case, a butt-burn.